akemin-dayo/simject/README.md

 1. Inside the `bin` subdirectory, you will find the `respring_simulator` command-line tool.
 Execute it to cause booted iOS Simulator(s) to respring and to be able to load tweaks.

-1. IMPORTANT: Please note that you will need to run `respring_simulator` every time the iOS Simulator reboots or if SpringBoard crashes.
+1. IMPORTANT: Please note that you will need to run `respring_simulator` every time the iOS Simulator reboots or if SpringBoard crashes by itself.

 1. `respring_simulator` can respring multiple simulators (check its usage notes), provided that the selected Xcode version is 9.0 or above.